Collaboration with Industry

 - Hydrogen Energy Storage Technology Lab (ATSUMITEC CO.,Ltd.)

 External funds are used to operate Sponsored Units to promote technology transfer through collaboration with the industry sector.
-One Unit is set up and running as of April 2019.

 What is The Baton Zone?